AnishKMBtech/Machine-Learning-through-Google-Earth-Engine/README.md

 ## Note

 This project represents my initial exploration into applying machine learning techniques to real-world satellite data.
 It reflects my current understanding and is part of my ongoing learning journey.
+The accuracy will be low since the project is just a prototype

 ## Links